-There is no doubt that in 2020 content remains king and a very relevant and important element of your marketing mix.
+There is no doubt that content remains king and a very relevant and important element of your marketing mix.

 Google loves fresh stories, so every time you offer up some valuable content, Googlebots that are crawling the internet for fresh content take notice.